Heller House: Exterior

 The three-story, rectangular structure measures 41 ft high.
 The facade is made mostly of yellow or buff Roman brick, which alternates with gray bricks on the second and third stories.
 Wright emphasized the horizontal axis further by using gray mortar for the horizontal joints between each row of bricks.
 The Heller House's windows are made of glazed, patterned stained glass panels; although such windows later became a characteristic of his Prairie style houses, Wright had never used it before.
 Some of the decorative features, such as loggias and protruding rooftop eaves, were reused in Wright's 1897 design for the Joseph W. Husser House.
 The roof, frieze, and loggias may have been inspired by the design of the Turkish pavilion at the 1893 World's Columbian Exposition, which had taken place nearby.

 The house was constructed on a narrow lot, and the main entryway is on the side (similar to Wright's Warren McArthur House of 1892), rather than through the front.
 The door is on the center of the house's southern elevation.
 The entrance is adorned with Classical detailing and the cantilevered entry lintel, which sits on two ornately detailed stone columns.
 The lintel is decorated with quatrefoils, four-leafed motifs set on a stone panel.
 Just below the window sills of the second story are horizontal white string courses.
+On the eastern elevation, there are four windows on the first floor.

-There is a loggia with arches and plaster columns on the second floor, directly above the entrance.
+The upper-story windows are largely casement windows.
+There is a loggia with arches and plaster columns on the second floor's southern elevation, directly above the entrance.
+On the northern elevation, the second floor has a bay window.
 There is a roof atop part of the second floor, and the third story is set back behind this roof.
 On the third floor is a wide frieze designed by Richard Bock, a frequent collaborator of Wright's, who had taken inspiration from Louis Sullivan.
 Bock's frieze depicts female maidens, inspired by the figures on the cover page of John Keats's 1896 book The Eve of Saint Agnes.
 After designing the Heller House, Wright never again designed a building with an allegorical frieze at its top.
 Restoration work in the 1970s, which utilized sandblasting, destroyed much of the detail on the frieze.
 The third floor is topped by a hip roof, with a smaller monitor roof above the main roof.
 Parts of the roof overhang the facade, creating eaves.